Wesleyan-Media-Project/ad_goal_classifier/README.md

-# Wesleyan Media Project - Ad Goal Classifier
+# CREATIVE --- Ad Goal Classifier

 Welcome!
-This repository contains a series of scripts that clean and prepare data, train a machine learning model, and apply the trained model to different data sets for inference.
+This repo contains scripts for training a machine learning model for political ad goal classification (e.g., donate, contact, or get-out-the-vote).

-This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
+This repo is part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
 CREATIVE is an academic research project that has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
 In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).

 To analyze the different dimensions of political ad transparency we have developed an analysis pipeline.
-The scripts in this repo are part of the Data Classification Step in our pipeline.
+The scripts in this repo are part of the Data Classification step in our pipeline.

 ![A picture of the repo pipeline with this repo highlighted](Creative_Pipelines.png)

-Some scripts in this repo require datasets from the [datasets repo](https://github.com/Wesleyan-Media-Project/datasets) (which contains datasets that aren't created in any of the repos and intended to be used in more than one repo) and others require scripts from the [fb_2020 repo](https://github.com/Wesleyan-Media-Project/fb_2020), the [data-post-production repo](https://github.com/Wesleyan-Media-Project/data-post-production), and the [google_2020 repo](https://github.com/Wesleyan-Media-Project/google_2020).
+Some scripts in this repo require datasets from the [datasets repo](https://github.com/Wesleyan-Media-Project/datasets) (which contains datasets that are not created in any of the CREATIVE repos and intended to be used in more than one CREATIVE repo) and others require scripts from the [fb_2020 repo](https://github.com/Wesleyan-Media-Project/fb_2020), the [data-post-production repo](https://github.com/Wesleyan-Media-Project/data-post-production), and the [google_2020 repo](https://github.com/Wesleyan-Media-Project/google_2020).
 Some csv files in those repos are too large to be uploaded to GitHub.
 You can download them through our Figshare page.

 These additional repos are assumed to be cloned into the same folder as the ad_goal_classifier repo.